-In its best moments, Wind River possesses an unassuming poetry.
-Most critics consider it Taylor Sheridan’s third achievement in balancing crime drama and social critique – the first two being his screenplays for Sicario and Hell or High Water.
-The screenwriter-turned-director would have been better off, however, if he’d departed from the thriller mode of his previous scripts and stuck more closely to Wind River’s uniquely meditative pace.
-He could have easily done without the 10-man Mexican standoff between the reservation police and oil workers outside the trailer where Natalie was raped – which felt like little more than a heavy-handed homage to Tarantino.
-Lambert’s final confrontation with Natalie’s assailant also felt oddly contrived – the dialogue riddled with rehearsed insights about the incurable isolation of the frontier.
+In its best moments, Wind River is impactful and unassumingly poetic.
+Most critics consider it Sheridan’s third achievement in balancing crime drama and social critique – the first two being his screenplays for Sicario (2015) and Hell or High Water (2016).
+The screenwriter-turned-director would have been better off, however, if he’d stuck exclusively to the slow-burning drama for which he is known.
+He certainly could have done without the 10-man Mexican standoff between the reservation police and oil workers.
+Lambert’s final confrontation with Natalie’s assailant also felt contrived – riddled with rehearsed insights about the incurable isolation of the frontier.

 Wind River’s other weakness lies in its lack of focus on its Native American characters, especially since it’s addressing an issue specific to their communities.
-Natalie’s parents, and even the tribal police chief, increasingly recede into the background as the film’s two white heroes, Lambert and Banner, work to track down and punish Natalie’s assailant.
-Sheridan would have done well to include more scenes of Natalie’s mother and Lambert’s Native American wife (Julia Jones), and build on the conversations between Lambert and Natalie’s father (Gil Birmingham), which make for some of the most memorable and resonant moments in the film.
+Natalie’s parents, and even the tribal police chief, increasingly recede into the background as Lambert and Banner work to track down and punish Natalie’s assailant.
+Sheridan would have done well to include more scenes of Natalie’s mother and Lambert’s Native American wife (Julia Jones) and to build on the conversations between Lambert and Natalie’s father (Gil Birmingham), which make for some of the film’s most poignant moments.
 Another worthwhile consideration is how the script might have been crafted around a Native American protagonist rather than Jeremy Renner, despite the latter’s strong performance.

-Though it lacks the artistry of a masterpiece, Wind River should be given due attention as one of this year’s most politically important films – capable of generating a necessary nationwide conversation about race, sexual violence, and the role of the U.S. government in protecting women on Indian reservations.
+Though it lacks the artistry of a masterpiece, Wind River should be given due attention as one of this year’s most politically important films – capable of generating a necessary nationwide conversation about sexual violence and the role of the federal government in providing greater protections for indigenous women.
 “Before we can address and end any injustice, we must first acknowledge the injustices,” said the chair of the National Indigenous Women’s Resource Center, Cherrah Giles, during the February Senate briefings that coincided with efforts to designate a National Day of Awareness for Missing and Murdered Native Women and Girls.
 Reminding us that Native women are the only demographic in the U.S. for which missing person statistics are not kept, Wind River’s epilogue contains a haunted admission: No one knows how many are missing.